Keto Dutch Baby Pancake Recipe

 Blend again until smooth.

-Now, quickly pour the pancake batter from the blender to the hot skillet and bring the skillet back to the center rack of your oven.
+Now, quickly pour the pancake batter from the blender into the hot skillet and bring the skillet back to the center rack of your oven.

-Bake for 10-14 minutes or until the center puff up.
-The longer you bake it from now, the less custardy it will be in the center.
+The longer you bake it, the less custardy it will be in the center.
 You want the center to be set, not runny, but not overbaked and dry.